memento-tech/oglasino-platform/terms-of-use.en.md

 ## 5. Your account

 **Registration.** You can register with an email address and password, or by signing in with a Google account.
 Authentication is handled by Firebase Authentication (see the Privacy Policy for details).

+**Email verification.** If you register with an email address and password, you must verify your email before you can use your account.
+Until your email is verified, you will not be able to stay signed in.
+Accounts created through Google sign-in are verified through Google.

 **Accuracy.** When you create an account, the information you provide must be accurate.
 You agree to keep your account information up to date.